 Engaging in a few follow-up steps will help to ensure that you are remembered after the interview.

-- Check-in periodically: based on the timeline that was shared with you during your interview, put a couple reminders on your calendar to check-in with the hiring manager to understand the status of their decision making process and let them know of your continued interest in the position.
+- Check-in periodically: based on the timeline that was shared with you during your interview, put a couple of reminders on your calendar to check in with the hiring manager to understand the status of their decision-making process and let them know of your continued interest in the position.

 DentalPost is the dental industry’s premier and largest online and mobile job board.